soulzcore/iacc_python_2018/week3/1-TheFileObject.md

 **Common Modes ( lowercase )**

 > r : Read Only

 > w : Writing a file only

 > rb : read only in binary format

 > r+ : read and write

 > r+ : write and read.
-Overwrites if file exists, creates if it doesn’t.
+Overwrites if file exists, creates if it doesn’t

 > a : Append ( add to the end of file )

 > rb+ : read and write in binary format

 > wb : write in binary format